Family Biz

-Family Biz is a Canadian television sitcom, filmed in Ottawa, Ontario, Canada starring Doug Murray, Ephraim Ellis and Kate Corbett.
-Created by James Nadler, the show is currently airing on YTV and France 2.
+Family Biz is a Canadian-French television sitcom, filmed in Ottawa, Ontario, Canada starring Doug Murray, Ephraim Ellis and Kate Corbett.
+Created by James Nadler, the program is currently airing on YTV in Canada and France 2 in France.
 The first episode was shown on YTV.
-The show has been rated "C8+" in Canada, where it ran for one season from March 6 to December 8, 2009.
+The program has been rated "C8+" in Canada, where it ran for one season from March 6 to December 8, 2009.